 Just because the phone no longer has the package you want, it doesn't mean you need a new phone.
 Most phones can be legally and freely unlocked to work on any network (see the Unlock Your Mobile guide).

 This also means it can be used as an alternative handset such as a texting-only-mobile with a cheap Sim, as a phone for your children or specially to use abroad (see Mobile Phone Cost Cutting and Cheapest Roaming Mobile guides).

 What about the charity option?

 Many people see ‘we’ll collect your old mobile for charity deals’ and think woohoo; yet I’m not a fan.
-This isn’t due to a philosophical objection to giving to charity, but more because this simply isn’t an efficient way to do it for mid to high value phones (it's not bad for lower value ones).
+This isn’t due to a philosophical objection to giving to charity, but more because it isn’t an efficient way to do it for mid to high value phones (it's not bad for lower value ones).

 These schemes work by giving the charity a cut of the cash you would’ve received; yet if you sell it, you get more than the charity does.
-So to maximise your donation, sell it yourself, then donate the cash to the charity; which means not only does the charity get more cash, but because of the ‘Gift Aid’ scheme (see the Boost Charity Donations guide) it can reclaim your tax too, which is an extra 28%.
+So to maximise your donation, sell it yourself, then donate the cash to the charity;.
+It'll get more cash and because of the ‘Gift Aid’ scheme (see the Boost Charity Donations guide) it can reclaim your tax too, which is an extra 28%.